Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 50 points in three of seven games this season.

-- Philadelphia's games have gone over 50 points in five of eight chances this season.

-- This season, the two teams have combined to average 50 points per game, which is the same threshold as Sunday's over/under.
+- The two teams combine to average 50 points per game, an amount equal to the over/under in this contest.

-- This contest's total is 0.8 points above the 49.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.8 points more than the 49.2 these two squads combine to allow per game this season.

-- Chargers games this season feature an average total of 50.7 points, a number 0.7 points higher than Sunday's over/under.

-- The 49.8 PPG average total in Eagles games this season is 0.2 points fewer than this game's over/under.
+- In 2020, games involving the Eagles have averaged a total of 49.8 points, 0.2 fewer than this game's set over/under.

 Chargers stats and trends